codemonkey1988/responsive-images/Documentation/Index.rst

 =============================================================

-Extension for TYPO3 that adds the option to define centralized configurations for picture tags and render them using Fluid.
+Extension for TYPO3 that adds the option to define centralized configurations for picture tags and render them using Fluid ViewHelpers.

-Configurations are given by using TypoScript.
-The rendering is done using the TYPO3 f:media ViewHelper.
+Configurations are defined using TypoScript.

 About this extension